contents

 Broad Match vs Phrase Match For Lead Generation

-Exact match types are now on the backburner.
-Google is increasingly emphasizing broader match types for keyword targeting, shifting away from simple keyword matching towards understanding user intent.
-This change naturally leads to a reduced emphasis on exact match targeting.
+These days, exact match forms are hardly used.
+Google is transitioning away from simple keyword matching and towards understanding user intent.
+This adjustment automatically reduces the emphasis on exact match targeting.

-In this article, we unpack broad match vs phrase match, specifically exploring their effectiveness in lead generation campaigns, and how to strategically evaluate Google’s recommendations in the context of your own business objectives.
+We break down broad match against phrase match in this post, particularly looking at their efficacy in lead generation campaigns, and discuss how best to strategically assess Google’s recommendations in relation to your own business objectives.

 Recap on match types